 The age of your credit accounts matters when determining your credit score.
 The longer your credit history exists, the better this part of your credit score will be.

-Therefore, if your secured card is the oldest existing credit line you have, it may damage your score to close it right away.
-Some secured cards have extra fees in addition to their initial deposits.
-And if you have to pay annual fees or other maintenance fees on your secured card, it may be better to close it to cut down on any unnecessary expenses.
+Therefore, if your secured card is the oldest existing credit line you have, it may, at least temporarily, ding your score to close it.
+That said, some secured cards have extra fees in addition to their initial deposits.
+If you have to pay annual fees or other maintenance fees on your secured card, it may be better to close it to cut down on any unnecessary expenses.

 How secured cards affect your credit score

 As with any credit card, opening a secured card will require an application and an approval process.
 Once you apply, your credit score may dip temporarily as a result of a hard inquiry on your credit report.
 Despite this small decline, your score will increase over time as long as you use your secured credit card responsibly.